 In May of 2015, the President’s Task Force on 21st Century Policing produced a report to identify six pillars of modern policing for law enforcement agencies committed to building and keeping our public’s trust.
 These pillars match up well with San Mateo Police Department’s current and established best practices.

 The San Mateo Police Department protects the city with the community’s safety in mind.
 Our policies and standard operating procedures demonstrated this core belief well before the "8 Can’t Wait" campaign.
 The ideals expressed in “8 Can’t Wait” are thoroughly covered by the requirements in SB 230, which was approved by California Governor Newsom in September 2019.
-It mandates important use of force policies and training, including an emphasis on de-escalation and the sanctity of life.
-We’ve developed a series of use of force principles to improve community relations while balancing the safety of our officers and the people they serve.
+It mandates important force response policies and training, including an emphasis on de-escalation and the sanctity of life.
+We’ve developed a series of force response principles to improve community relations while balancing the safety of our officers and the people they serve.
 In regard to “8 Can’t Wait,” please review the policies below.

 Ban Chokeholds and Strangleholds